miso-lims/walkthroughs/workshop/3-incoming.md

 across the top.
 Ensure that _Single_ is selected.
 1. In the _Sample Information_ section, enter or select the following:
   1. Project: Select the project you created in the last exercise.
-  1. Leave the _Alias_ blank.
+  1. Alias: leave blank.
 This will be auto-generated based on other information in this form.
   1. Description: `Reference 1`.
   1. Scientific Name: `Homo sapiens`.